top of page

 By: John Bowes, Senior Account Manager

-Every Friday the team ran a feature called Lazy PR, where they would mercilessly mock all of the badly targeted press releases they’d received in the past seven days, all of which were totally inappropriate for a rock music station.
+Many years ago, on my way to work as a junior PR person, I would listen to the Radio X breakfast show.
+At the time, it was presented by radio comedy stalwart Jon Holmes.
+Every Friday, the team ran a feature called Lazy PR.
+They would mercilessly mock all the badly targeted press releases they'd received in the past seven days.
+These press releases were totally inappropriate for a rock music station.

 CONTACT